jeremyckahn/shifty/README.md

 __Why do I make you call `init()`?__  Because I like to make you do mindless busy work.
 More importantly, `Tweenable()` is meant to be inherited - properly, in context of JavaScript's prototypal inheritance model - and `Tweenable()` objects need to maintain individual state.
 In plain English, they need their own properties that are not shared across instances.
 In even plainer English, calling `init()` ensures that multiple `Tweenable()` instances do not share data that they shouldn't be sharing, and your stuff won't break mysteriously.

+You can also supply some fun options to `init()`.
+They are:

+  * `fps`: This is the framerate (frames per second) at which the tween updates.
+The default is `30`.
+  * `easing`: The default easing formula to use on a tween.
+This can be overridden on a per-tween basis via the `tween` function's `easing` parameter (see below).
+  * `duration`: The default duration that a tween lasts for.
+This can be overridden on a per-tween basis via the `tween` function's `duration` parameter (see below).

 ##Shifty core methods##

 __Tweening:__